Minderoo-OceanOmics-Centre-UWA/eDNABERT_S_Ecosystem_mapping/README.md

 The format of the input paraquet files is fairly easy (see the help), there's a script in `util/makeParquetFiles.py` with some example code.

+# AI statement

+Most of this code is written by GPT5 after a long discussion!
+Every mode has heaps options, human-me would've never done that.

 # Example data

 This repository comes with a FAIRe-formatted excel sheet from an OceanOmics transect from Perth to the Cocos Keeling Islands, only 12S (MiFish-U, Miya et al.)